 For each level of behaviour recorded an assessment, either informally or formally, will be undertaken of the function and drivers behind the behaviour, allowing for a deeper awareness to be achieved regarding the learner's actions.
 From this, an individualised and informed approach can be taken to best influence the learner's actions whilst maintaining the interpersonal relational connection.
+In turn, this will allow TANMAT to support the inclusion of each learner, whilst enabling the level of support needed around each learner to be effectively assessed.

 This is fully explained in the pastoral support systems guidance, outlining how to approach, engage and act towards the wide range of presenting behaviour witnessed within TANMAT.
 See Appendix ii (Pastoral support systems policy).